apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-code.md

 The first argument to the [getInputStream](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/StreamGraph.html#getInputStream-java.lang.String-java.util.function.BiFunction-) method is the stream ID.
 Each ID must match the corresponding stream IDs we configured earlier.

-The second argument is the MessageBuilder.
+The second argument is the *message builder*.
 It converts the input key and message to the appropriate type.
 In this case, we don't have a key and want to sent the events as-is, so we have a very simple builder that just forwards the input value.

 Note the streams are all MessageStreams of type WikipediaFeedEvent.
 [MessageStream](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html) is the in-memory representation of a stream in Samza.
 It uses generics to ensure type safety across the streams and operations.
 We knew the WikipediaFeedEvent type by inspecting the WikipediaConsumer above and we made it explicit with the cast on the output of the MessageBuilder.
 If our inputs used a serde, we would know the type based on which serde is configured for the input streams.